-A rate "lock" or "commitment" is a lender's promise to lock in a particular interest rate and a particular number of points for you for a specified period during your application process.
-This protects you from getting through your entire application process and finding out at the end that the interest rate has gotten higher.
+A rate "lock" or "commitment" is a lender's promise to hold a particular interest rate and a particular number of points for you for a certain period of time while your application is processed.
+This ensures that your interest rate can't rise while you are working through the application process.

-Rate lock periods can be various lengths of time, between 15 to 60 days, with the longer spans typically costing more.
-A lender will agree to lock in an interest rate and points for a longer span of time, such as 60 days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of a shorter period.
+Rate lock periods can be various lengths of time, between 15 to 60 days, with the longer ones generally costing more.
+The lender will agree to hold an interest rate and points for a longer span of time, like 60 days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of fewer days.

-In addition to choosing a shorter lock period, there are more ways you can score the best rate.
-A bigger down payment will result in a better interest rate, because you'll have more equity at the start.
-You may choose to pay points to bring down your rate for the loan term, meaning you pay more up front.
-One strategy that makes financial sense for some is to pay points to bring the rate down over the term of the loan.
-You will pay more initially, but you'll come out ahead, especially if you don't refinance early.
+There are other ways to get a lower rate, in addition to agreeing to a shorter rate lock period.
+The bigger down payment you can pay, the better your interest rate will be, since you will be starting with more equity.
+You could choose to pay points to lower your rate for the loan term, meaning you pay more initially.
+One strategy that makes financial sense for some is to pay points to reduce the interest rate over the life of the loan.
+You are paying more initially, but you will save money in the end.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.